Daniel10reyes/Data-Science-Projects/README.md

 ## 📈 Key Findings

-- Students who completed test preparation scored significantly higher.
+- Since the population is not the same for all the groups the correlation between the entire populatio and the sample was different
-- Parental education level correlates with student performance.
+- Parental education level doesnt correlates with student performance.
-- Lunch type and gender showed some influence on scores.

 ---